ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Introduction/dataset_wrangling_SOP.md

 ## Gathering data

-The first step in the wrangling process is always to make sure that we have files available to deposit.
+The first step in the wrangling process is making sure that we have files available to deposit.
 If no file can be associated with metadata, the submission will be invalid.

 We might have to use previously archived data, or ask contributor to archive data directly to DCP.